walkerke/sha2017/agenda.md

 * Map projections and coordinate systems
 * Importing longitude/latitude data into ArcMap
-* Raster data in a GIS
+* Spatial data analysis
-* Interpolation, density mapping, and point pattern analysis
+* Density mapping and point pattern analysis

 ## Lunch (on your own): 12:00-1:00